 Entering the church brought back a load of memories.
 I’d been an altar boy right through high school and was much more sanguine about the role the Church might play in later life.
 Uncompromising and unafraid to challenge the moral turpitude swirling all about me, from an early age I had developed a low tolerance to riff raff.
 After all, I’d been named after Pope John XXIII and unlike a lot of 12 year olds, had written my own Encyclical:

 - When you overhear your parents choosing your high school, ask them to aim higher than one simply called St Richard’s or St Agatha’s, guiding them instead towards spiritual heavyweights like Our Lady of the Blessed Annunciation or St Anthony and the Holy Infant.
 This will disarm any cynics questioning the fact your parents stopped attending mass years ago.

 - When adults catch the name of your school across your hockey jacket and ask what a Blessed Annunciation is, let out an audible sigh and look upon their children with pity.
 As you walk away rolling your eyes, ponder the fact they can read at all.

 - Wonder why all the nuns at school have names beginning with Mary and ending with a male name, such as Sister Mary Edward.
 Believe your older sister when she tells you they all used to be men until God changed them into nuns as punishment for a crime only the Pope knows about.

 - Think it a shame that priests can only wear black because it shows up dandruff and means they can never shop at The Gap.

-- When a pretty young nun starts teaching at your school, fall in love with her and tell your mother if you were older and she lived next door you’d marry her.
+- When a pretty young nun starts teaching at your school, tell your mother that if you were older and she lived next door, you’d become a priest and marry her.

 - When a cool young priest starts teaching at your school, agree with your friends that if he grew his hair longer and learned how to play the electric guitar he’d be the most famous priest ever.